dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 Next, with a focus on building and sustaining high performing health systems at the national level, Dr. David Matchar will describe his work for Singapore, where he has built a program of research using systems dynamics to examine ways to improve population health, enhance patient experience, and to reduce per capita costs of care (the so-called ‘triple aim’), to which he and his associates have added a fourth aim which he brands ‘good provider life.’

 Finally, we will hear from Douglas Mc McKelvie and Eric Wolstenholme.
-They have applied systems archetypes to inform models that for the UK health system that demonstrate the necessity of integrating social care with hospital care.
+They have applied systems archetypes to inform models for the UK health system that demonstrate the necessity of integrating social care with hospital care.
 Their approach is transdisciplinary, team-based, and collaborative, and employs mixed methods research designs, that are robustly systems-oriented and multi-leveled.

 <b>So, now, allow me to specifically introduce our first speaker</b>.